NebraLtd/Helium-Guides/docs/handy-guides/hotspot-ideal-location.md

 ## Antenna cables

-Antenna cable can also effect your signal, and consequently, your rewards.
+Antenna cable can also affect your signal, and consequently, your rewards.

 All cables provide some signal loss, it\'s important to be able to calculate and account for these variables.